sn0wdew/pyang-path-plugin/README.md

 # Path Plugin

 Output a list of paths for all leaf nodes to standard out.
+Based on xpath plugin from [Einar's Repo pyang-plugins](https://github.com/einarnn/pyang-plugins)

 ## Install Instructions ##